populse/mia_processes/README.md

 * A compatible version of [Python](https://www.python.org/) (>= 3.5) and [pip](https://packaging.python.org/guides/tool-recommendations/) must be installed.

-* Depending on the Python setup and OS, the “python3” command can be use as the default Python command.
+* Depending on the Python setup and OS, the `python3` command may be used as the default Python command.

     Try:
         `python -V`